 * Walk on surfaces that have been cleared or treated if possible.
-Avoid taking shortcuts across areas that have not been cleared.
+Avoid taking shortcuts.

-* Take advantage of tunnels and elevators, and walk through buildings even if it takes a little longer.
+* Take advantage of tunnels or walk through buildings even if it takes a little longer.

-* Slow down and take shorter steps so you can react to a change in traction more easily.
+* Slow down and take shorter steps so you can react more easily to a change in traction.